Top tips for a successful underfloor heating installation

 - Once screed is laid, then the pressure can be reduced to the working pressure which is typically between 1-2 bar.

 8. Add anti-freeze for a winter installation

-If UFH is being installed over the winter months, whether it’s new-build or retrofit, the water left in the pipes can potentially freeze if the pipework is left in the cold.
+If the underfloor heating installation is over the winter months, whether it’s new-build or retrofit, the water left in the pipes can potentially freeze if the pipework is left in the cold.
 This can weaken the pipe, and cause it to split, either immediately, or worse, at a later date when the flooring has been laid.

 To prevent this, add some antifreeze solution to the water while pressurising the system.
 When the project is complete, the water can be flushed out and replaced with normal water.